PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor/README.md

 At this moment this integration is known to not work with following vacuums:
  - Roborock E50
  - Xiaomi Mi Robot Vacuum Mop Pro (STYJ02YM)

+## Retrieving map

+When `store_map: true` is added to your config this integration will store a raw map file in `/tmp` directory.
+If you don't use Core installation ([installation types](https://www.home-assistant.io/installation/#compare-installation-methods)) you can retrieve this file in the following way:
+- In [SSH & Terminal add-on](https://github.com/hassio-addons/addon-ssh) enable protected access
+- Open terminal use following command: `docker exec -it homeassistant cp /tmp/map_data.* /config/tmp`
+- Map file will appear in `tmp` in your `config` folder

 ## Special thanks